Zarlian/fast/README.md

 - **Frontend**
   - React: Developed a responsive and intuitive user interface.
-  - HTML5 and CSS3: For page structure and design.
-  - JavaScript: For dynamic functionality.

 - **Backend**
   - Java: Implemented the backend API to handle data operations.